 Protectors of civil liberties and data privacy have raised alarms about the potential of AI to corrupt both.
 As most AI systems are capable of aggregating vast amounts of personal data, this could lead to privacy invasions.
-Currently, governments and corporations use AI for comprehensive surveillance and social control.99 Hackers have utilized AI tools to synthesize personal data for the purpose of impersonating individuals (think "deepfakes") and committing cyber theft.100 Concerns also circle around the lack of transparency in training data,101 biases built into models102 and ownership of intellectual property.103 social media, AI has been used to weaponize information, leading to an explosion in misinformation and potential erosion of democracy.
-Observe criminals have deployed AI to target critical infrastructure, such as power grids and water systems.
+Currently, governments and corporations use AI for comprehensive surveillance and social control.
+Hackers have utilized AI tools to synthesize personal data for the purpose of impersonating individuals (think "deepfakes") and committing cyber theft.
+Concerns also circle around the lack of transparency in training data, biases built into models and ownership of intellectual property.